yushiangfu/study-notes/b0-process.md

 ```

 </details>

 ## <a name="system-startup"></a> System Startup

-Take the OpenBMC as an example; U-Boot runs first after the power is on, then it delegates the control to the assembly code of the kernel.
+Taking OpenBMC as an example, the boot process starts with U-Boot after powering on the system.
+U-Boot then hands over control to the assembly code of the kernel.
-The first C function is start_kernel; from there, the most fundamental subsystems, such as memory, interrupt, and process, are initialized.
+The first C function called is `start_kernel`, which initializes the most fundamental subsystems such as memory, interrupts, and processes.
-Before these frameworks are ready, there's no scheduler concept, not to mention tasks, the run queues, and scheduling classes.
+Prior to this point, there is no concept of a scheduler, tasks, run queues, or scheduling classes.

-After passing a certain point, that running logic wraps itself as the init task (pid = 0) and forks the other two kernel threads:
+Once the initialization of these core frameworks is completed, the running logic wraps itself as the init task (with process ID 0) and forks two additional kernel threads:

-- kernel_init (pid = 1)
+- `kernel_init` (with process ID 1):
-  - It takes over the duty to initialize the remaining subsystems, like file systems, network stacks, IPC frameworks, and all sorts of drivers, ...
+  - This thread takes on the responsibility of initializing the remaining subsystems, including file systems, network stacks, IPC frameworks, drivers, and more.

-- kthreadd (pid = 2)
+- `kthreadd` (with process ID 2):
-  - The ending 'd' means daemon.
-It helps fulfill the kthread generation request delivered from kernel_init or other kthread.
+  - The suffix 'd' indicates that it is a daemon. `kthreadd` assists in fulfilling kthread generation requests from `kernel_init` or other threads.
-  - Thus it's the parent of all other kthreads except kerenl_init.
+  - It serves as the parent thread for all other kernel threads except kernel_init.

-Meanwhile, that init task, a.k.a. swapper, becomes the idle thread of the stop class on CPU 0.
+Meanwhile, the init task, also known as the `swapper`, becomes the idle thread of the stop class on CPU 0.
-When the kernel_init reaches the end of kernel initialization, it transforms to systemd, the first user space process.
+As `kernel_init` reaches the end of kernel initialization, it transforms into systemd, which becomes the first user space process.
-Unlike the kthread creation, the transform only involves the internal context replacement rather than starting a new task.
+Unlike the creation of kthreads, this transformation involves internal context replacement rather than starting a new task.
-The systemd then spawns many other applications, including the login prompt, and now the system becomes fully functional from the users' perspective.
+`systemd` then spawns various other applications, including the login prompt, making the system fully functional from the users' perspective.

 <p align="center"><img src="images/process/task-hierarchy.png" /></p>

 <details><summary> More Details </summary>